PyWavelets/pywt/doc/index.rst

 .. note::

-    This is a documetation preview for the upcoming 0.2 release of PyWavelets, currantly available from the SVN repository at http://wavelets.scipy.org/svn/multiresolution/pywt/trunk/.
+    This is a documetation preview for the upcoming 0.2 release of PyWavelets, currently available from the SVN repository at http://wavelets.scipy.org/svn/multiresolution/pywt/trunk/.

     Documetation for the 0.1.6 release is still available at